Updated 17th December

 - Cleaning of surfaces will be conducted regularly throughout the day.

 - There will be no gathering of riders at the ride start, and no group briefings.
-A rider briefing document is emailed to participants in advance of the event to avoid the need for this and so that riders can be started quickly and efficiently without grouping or queueing.
+A rider briefing document is emailed to participants in advance of the event to avoid the need for this and so that riders can be started quickly and efficiently without grouping or queuing.

 - Ride starts will be staggered across a 90 minute period to spread riders out from the start of the day.